GabrielPDelfin/ML-projects/Hand gestures classification/README.md

 The sample data was first manually obtained with the Arduino Uno using the files in the 'MPU6050_Logger' directory, the labels of each gesture were saved in the 'LabelsArduino.csv' file, while the data was saved in 'DataArduino.csv'.

-In order to improve the LSTM model's performance, the data was augmented by applying Gaussian noise, this data is inside the 'Data directory'.
+In order to improve the LSTM model's performance, the data was augmented by applying Gaussian noise, this data is inside the 'Data' directory.

 The Jupyter notebook called 'LSTM_Model.ipynb' contains the declaration of the LSTM model, its training and validation.
 The final model and its weights were saved in the 'modelDeepLSTM.json' and 'modelDeepLSTM.h5' files, respectively.